 SIF launched the public version of the ‘Question Bank on Climate Change Risks to the Insurance Sector’.
 The broader community, including other relevant industries such as the banking sector, now have access to the types of questions that supervisors may ask entities regarding climate change financial risks.

 SIF and the International Association of Insurance Supervisors (IAIS) collaborated on the ‘Issues Paper on the Implementation of the Recommendations of the Task Force on Climate-related Financial Disclosures’.
 As part of the development of this paper a consultation webinar was held in collaboration with UNEP FI Principles for Sustainable Insurance in January 2020.
 The paper will be a valuable resource for supervisors taking action to enhance disclosures on climate-related financial risks.
 Since its launch on the IAIS website, the paper has been downloaded over 2,500 times.

-As a follow-up, the SIF and IAIS have launched the draft ‘Application Paper on the Supervision of Climate-related Risks in the Insurance Sector’ for public consultation until 12 January 2021.
+As a follow-up, the SIF and IAIS launched the draft ‘Application Paper on the Supervision of Climate-related Risks in the Insurance Sector’ for public consultation on 13 October 2020 until 12 January 2021.
 This paper focuses on topics such as enterprise risk management, corporate governance, and investment and disclosure, in line with the Insurance Core Principles.
 To gather inputs for the paper the IAIS and SIF jointly hosted a webinar on 9 June 2020, which was attended by 300+ members and stakeholders.
 A public stakeholder event was held on 26 October by the SIF/IAIS which can be viewed here.

-Also, in September 2020, SIF joined the Informal Working Group (IWG) of the Task Force on Nature-related Financial Disclosures (TNFD).
+In September 2020, SIF joined the Informal Working Group (IWG) of the Task Force on Nature-related Financial Disclosures (TNFD).